sww1235/CookBook/schema.md

 names or purchase quantities.
 IE, ingredient would be 1lb flour and inventory would be 5lb bag flour, potentially with a partial remaining quantity.

-TODO: Need to evaluate all VARCHARs for potential changes to text
+TODO: Need to evaluate all VARCHARs for potential changes to text and any integers for changes to floats.

 ## Recipe